 Then, in 1671, first European and French Jesuit missionary, Father Jacques Marquette started the first settlement.

 Fort Mackinac, founded in 1780, is a walled cluster of military buildings on a coastal bluff.
 The Richard and Jane Manoogian Mackinac Art Museum has local works, including Native American art, maps and 19th-century photos.

-Today, while Mackinac Island is located within the City of Mackinac Island corporate limits, 82 percent of the island’s landmass is owned by the State of Michigan and managed by the Mackinac Island State Park Commission (MISPC).
+Today, while Mackinac Island is located within the City of Mackinac Island corporate limits, 82 percent of the island’s landmass is owned by the State of Michigan and managed by the Mackinac Island State Park Commission.

 Getting around on Mackinac Island

-Even today, with very few exceptions, transportation is limited to single horse, horse and buggy, bicycle or your own two feet.
+Even today, with very few exceptions, transportation is limited to single horse, horse and buggy, bicycle and walking.